 The Plan's investments are stated at market value.
 Shares of the trust and mutual funds are valued at the net asset value of shares held by the Plan at year-end.
 Shares of Coach, Inc. common stock are stated at fair value as determined by quoted market prices at year-end.
-The Plan presents, in the Statement of Changes in Net Assets Available for Benefits, the net appreciation in the fair value of its investments, which consists of the realized gains or losses and the unrealized net appreciation on those investments based on the value of the assets at the beginning of the Plan year or at the time of purchase during the year.
+Common collective trust funds are stated at fair value as determined by the issuer of the common collective trust funds based on the fair market value of the underlying investments.
+Common collective trust funds with underlying investments in investment contracts are valued at fair market value of the underlying investments and then adjusted by the issuer to contract value.
+The Plan presents, in the Statement of Changes in Net Assets Available for Benefits, the net appreciation in the fair value of its investments, which consists of the realized gains or losses and the unrealized gains or losses on those investments based on the value of the assets at the beginning of the Plan year or at the time of purchase during the year.